The Leaf Pie's Cousin - "Firewood" Pie

 The sugar also added to the crisp or crunch.
 I think most of the sugar was on the outside and they used very little of it in the pastry itself, so the sweetness was not overwhelming but just right.

-Indeed, like firewood on fire, it kinda crackles in your mouth in a delicate and warm way.
+Indeed, like firewood on fire, it kind of crackles in your mouth in a delicate and warm way.
 Highly recommended!

 Found this puff interesting?
 Check out more unusual pastries here!